 An 'approved form' is a form approved by the Minister for Health and Aged Care or their Delegate.
-'Approved forms' are listed on Services Australia's website, together with information about how practitioners should use them.
+To ensure the version of the form you are using is approved, obtain it from Services Australia.

 Does a patient need to sign an approved assignment of benefit form in person?